Indoor houseplants are a great way to have clean air in low light settings around your house.

 A Snapshot Of My Room

-Before we got into the list of best indoor plants you can pick from, I wanted to share a snapshot of my fiddle leaf figs.
+Before we got into the list of best indoor plants for clean air and low light, I wanted to share a snapshot of my fiddle leaf figs.

 The room completely changed after adding a few plants to it (and counting).
 They almost always get a ‘wow’ from my friends when they come over.

-If you’re really into fiddle leaf figs and want to get some, here is the best deal I found for one you can check out!
+If you’re really into fiddle leaf figs and want to get one, here is the best deal I found for one!

 Image Source: Hgtv.com

+Can you say indoor plants for sale?!
 The Peace Lily is one of the few indoor plants that produce a white flower.
 They can grow anywhere from 16 inches to more than 5 feet tall.
 They are an awesome indoor addition to flower lovers.
+Peace Lilies are some of the best indoor plants for clean air out there.
+They have a reputation for helping to purify the air in your home.

 Amount of sunlight needed: Best to keep out of direct sunlight in a well-lit room.
 They prefer temperatures around 60°.